prestodb/presto-dev/README.md

 4. Start presto & prestissimo in the container
 5. After the java projects are imported, you can switch open debug panel, choose `Attach to prestissimo` or `Attach to presto` to start debugging

-Note: if you are using vscodium based IDE, please use https://cypherpunksamurai.github.io/vsix-downloader-webui/ to download extension and install
+~~Note: if you are using vscodium based IDE, please use https://cypherpunksamurai.github.io/vsix-downloader-webui/ to download extension and install~~

+Vscodium based IDE seems can not use the Remote Development plugin, seems we have to use vscode to dev inside the container